ryyReid/pokemob/README.md

 📖 ABOUT
 ------------------------------
-This project contains tools, configs, and mods related to running Pokémon games on a Nintendo Switch emulator (such as Ryujinx or Yuzu).
+This project contains tools, configs, and mods related to running Pokémon games on a Nintendo Switch emulator (such as Ryujinx).

 It is meant for educational, testing, and performance optimization purposes.